First Home Guarantee: Buy a House with Just 5% Deposit in 2026

 Regional First Home Buyer support (FHB in your state)

-These stack in very useful ways.
-Example: as a Victorian FHB buying a $580,000 established property, you'd get:
+These stack in useful ways.
+Example: as a Victorian FHB buying a $580, 000 established property, you'd get:

-This is genuinely transformative for people who thought they'd be renting forever.
+This is genuinely significant for people who thought they'd be renting forever.

 What you still need to budget for

-The good news: with $87,000+ you were going to spend on a bigger deposit plus LMI now freed up, you have more than enough buffer for these costs.
+The good news: with $87, 000+ you were going to spend on a bigger deposit plus LMI now freed up, you've more than enough buffer for these costs.

 How to use the First Home Guarantee